crystallabs/virtualdate/README.md

 # will be a span for 2 days later.
 p vd.on?( Time["2017-03-20"]) # ==> #<Time::Span @span=2.00:00:00>

-# Asking whether the vd is due on the rescheduled date (Mar 22) will tell us no, because currently
+# Asking whether the VD is due on the rescheduled date (Mar 22) will tell us no, because currently
 # rescheduled dates are not counted as due/on dates:
 p vd.on?( Time["2017-03-22"]) # ==> nil
 ```